Deployment Guide

 • Click "Create Project"

-• After creation, you'll see your connection string
+• After creation, Neon shows your connection string

 • It looks like: postgresql://username:password@ep-xxx.region.aws.neon.tech/dbname?sslmode=require

-• Pooled connection (recommended for serverless): Use this for Vercel
+• Pooled connection (recommended for serverless): use this for DATABASE_URL (the app)

-• Direct connection: Use this for migrations and Prisma Studio
+• Direct connection: use this for DIRECT_DATABASE_URL (migrations and Prisma Studio)

 4. Enable Connection Pooling (Recommended)